comfy-devs/comfy-frontend/README.md

-# Foxxy Frontend
+# Nyan Anime (Front-end)

 ## Description
-This is a customizable web frontend, that I'm building for myself to use in my projects.
+This is a front-end for Nyan Anime written using Preact.

 ## Stack
 Frameworks: <a href="https://preactjs.com/">Preact</a>, <a href="https://redux.js.org/">Redux</a>